 If you or your colleagues are interested in considering the possibility of sponsoring one or more future projects, please contact me at:

-I will be more than glad to share with you details about what makes it so that your support is so critical to implementing the planned projects and initiatives.
+I will be more than glad to share with you details about what makes it so that your support is so critical to carrying out the planned projects and initiatives.

 Develop the first full-length documentary on the prevalent, concerning but unrecognized public health problem of distressing and harmful resident-to-resident interactions (DHRRI) in dementia in long-term care homes.
 One possibility is to interview 10-20 family members who lost their loved ones due to fatal episodes of DHRRI in the context of dementia.
 While we have films and public campaigns on prevention of bullying and violence among children and youth, to my knowledge, no such documentary film exits about the common psychological and physical harm causes to elders with dementia during DHRRI in long-term care homes.
 I am looking for talented and accomplished producers who will be willing to explore the possibility of collaborating with me and my colleagues on this first-of-its-kind and sorely needed initiative.
 I believe that by touching the conscious of the general public it will be possible to bring fundamental change in addressing this mostly hidden public health problem and keep vulnerable elder residents with dementia (and courageous direct care partners who regularly try to protect them…) safe and free from psychological harm.
 Judy Berry, founder and former CEO of Lakeview Ranch MN, currently president of Dementia Specialist Consulting, is one key collaborator on this sorely needed initiative.
 Another is the filmmaker Julius Keya, Brilliant Image Productions, LLC.

-Continue tracking down, documenting, and disseminating newspaper articles and other reports on injurious and fatal resident-to-resident interactions in dementia in long-term care homes.
+Continue tracking, documenting, and disseminating newspaper articles and other reports on injurious and fatal resident-to-resident interactions in dementia in long-term care homes.
 As of July 20, 2017, I tracked down and reviewed 100 deaths of elders as a result of resident-to-resident incidents in dementia in long-term care homes.
 A presentation on these incidents is ready; a manuscript for publication in a peer-reviewed journal is under development.